 The TTB oversees the commercialization and proper labeling of alcoholic beverages, including

 - Hard seltzers, both malt-based and sugar-derived

 The TTB Approval Process

-Before starting production, alcoholic beverage manufacturers must apply for a TTB permit to operate their business.
-The application process is free but may take up to 120 days for approval.
+Before starting production, alcoholic beverage manufacturers must apply for a TTB permit to operate their brewery or distillery.
+The free application process may be lengthy, taking up to 120 days for approval.

-After receiving the permit, the manufacturer will submit their beverage formulas, along with pertinent information on certain added ingredients.
-In addition to evaluating ingredients, the TTB will also consider the production process before approving scale-up.
+After receiving the permit, most manufacturers must submit their beverage formulas and pertinent information on certain added ingredients.
+In addition to evaluating the beverage ingredients, the TTB will consider the production process before approving scale-up.

-The final step before beginning to brew or distill beverages is submitting package labels.
+The final step manufacturers will take before producing brewed or distilled beverages is submitting package labels.
 Here are a few examples of approved labels:

 TTB Regulations and Formula Requirements

-When producing any alcoholic beverage for retail sale that uses a non-traditional process, brewers and distillers must submit a formula to the TTB before beginning production.
+When developing any alcoholic beverage for retail sale that uses a non-traditional process, brewers and distillers must send a formula to the TTB before beginning production.
 The formula is a complete list of ingredients and the step-by-step process used to make the final product.